Crispy Boursin Arancini

 Risotto

 - Bring the stock to a simmer in a medium-sized pot over high heat.
-Reduce the so that it stays at a low simmer.6 cups homemade chicken stock
+Reduce the so that it stays at a low simmer.6 cups chicken stock

 - Melt the olive oil and butter in a large pot over medium heat.
 Add the onion and cook, stirring frequently, until it is soft and just starting to brown, about 5-7 minutes.
 Add the garlic and cook for 1 minute more.
 Add the arborio rice to the large pot with the onions and butter and cook for 1 minute, stirring frequently.
 Add the wine to the pot and stir until it has been mostly absorbed.2 tablespoons olive oil, 2 tablespoons butter, 1 medium onion, 1 clove garlic, 2 cups arborio rice, 1 ½ cups dry white wine